Level of education

 Objectives

-Understand the physics behind remarkable electronic properties
+Understanding the physical foundations behind remarkable electronic properties

-Establish a model Hamiltonian adapted to a physico-chemical system, solve it and interpret the solutions.
+Establish a Hamiltonian model adapted to a physicochemical system, solve it, and interpret the solutions.

 Teaching hours